usi-verification-and-security/aws-smts/README.md

-# SMTComp Cloud cube-and-conquer Solver
+# SMTComp Parallel cube-and-conquer Solver

 This repository contains two Dockerfiles that build the cube-and-conquer distributed solver using the SMT-Comp 2022 infrastructure.
 It is intended to be used for teams to understand how to build solvers for SMT-Comp.